-New Orleans-born trumpeter Wynton Marsalis (1961), one of the most popular jazz musicians of all times, was educated to classical music but, after joining
+New Orleans-born trumpeter Wynton Marsalis (1961), one of the most popular jazz musicians of all time, was educated to classical music but, after joining

 Art Blakey's Jazz Messengers (1980),

 adopted the hard-bop trumpet styles of Clifford Brown, Lee Morgan and Freddie Hubbard,

 as mediated by the sound of Miles Davis' acoustic quintet of the 1960s,

 and flirted with the spirit of the swing era.
 He became the ultimate neo-traditionalist

 with Wynton Marsalis (august 1981), whose best compositions (Father Time and Twilight) were performed by a quintet with pianist Kenny Kirkland and his saxophonist brother Branford Marsalis (although the others featured Miles Davis's rhythm section of pianist Herbie Hancock, bassist Ron Carter and drummer Tony Williams).